The Ultimate Guide to Counting Macros for Beginners

 • Fat = 9 calories per gram

-So instead of just counting calories, macro tracking helps you understand what those calories are actually made of—and how to balance them in a way that supports your body and your goals.
+Instead of just counting calories, macro tracking helps you understand where those calories come from — and how to balance them to feel your best.

-You can eat 1,500 calories a day of donuts and coffee… and still feel tired, hungry, and frustrated.
+You could eat 1,500 calories of donuts and coffee… and still feel exhausted, bloated, and hungry.

 • Lose fat without losing muscle

-• Actually enjoy your food while still hitting your goals
+• Actually enjoy your food while seeing results

-Step 1: Figure Out Your Daily Calorie Needs
+✨ Step 1: Find Your Daily Calorie Needs

 GoalProteinCarbsFats